-The organic laws and the regulations of the National Assembly and those of the Chamber of Representatives, before their promulgation or their entry into application, must be submitted to the Constitutional Chamber.
+The organic laws and the regulations of the Assembly of the Deputies of the People and those of the Chamber of Representatives, before their promulgation or their entry into application, must be submitted to the Constitutional Chamber.

 To the same ends, the ordinary laws and the treaties submitted to the procedure of ratification, may be deferred to the Constitutional Chamber, before their promulgation.